craigk5n/craigk5n/README.md

 - [Ilib](https://github.com/craigk5n/ilib): C library for reading, writing, and manipulating images with API loosely based on [X11 API](https://x.org/releases/current/doc/libX11/libX11/libX11.html) and utilizing any [X11 BDF font](https://x.org/releases/X11R7.7/doc/xorg-docs/fonts/fonts.html) for writing text
+- [CVE services](https://github.com/craigk5n/cve-services): I've contributed to the (new in 2021) REST API for MITRE's CVE project while I worked at MITRE.
+My [primary contributions](https://github.com/CVEProject/cve-services/pulls?q=author%3Acraigk5n) have related to containerizing the NodeJS app.

 I'm currently working on:
 - Updating WebCalendar's UI to use Bootstrap and jQuery.
 It was previously using some very old custom HTML/CSS and a mix of JS tools (Prototype.js and others).
-The work for this is in the bootstrap-ui branch, but I am hoping to merge it into the main branch soon.
+The work for this is now in the main branch.
 - Teaching myself Go.
 I recently posted my first Go code on Github with my new [cliquetool](https://github.com/craigk5n/cliquetool) project.
 The project deals with [cliques](https://en.wikipedia.org/wiki/Clique_problem) in